Oktoberfest Beer & Wine Drinking Tips:

 4. Bar Workers: Kellner (kehl-nah) is a male bar worker; while a Kellnerin (kehl-nair-en) is a female bar worker/waitress.
 It’s a huge bonus if the workers like you so be polite and tip.
 If you hear a whistle being blown it means there is a server carrying beer behind you trying to get through.

-5. Beer Corpses: Bierleichen (beer lie-chen) or Beer Corpse is locals call the people get wasted and pass out mid day on the grassy areas behind the Hofbrau Tent called the Kotzhügel (cuts-whoo-gull) or Vomit Hill.
+5. Beer Corpses: Bierleichen (beer lie-kin) or Beer Corpse is what locals call the people who get super wasted and pass out mid day on the grassy areas behind the Hofbrau Tent called the Kotzhügel (cuts-whoo-gull) or Vomit Hill.